lanl/singularity-eos/doc/sphinx/src/models.rst

 and expansion.
 However, this EOS is lacking *thermal* information without an appropriate heat capacity relationship.

-In general, an equation of state can be considered "complete" if it is constructed from one of the thermodynamic potentials using their *natural variables*, i.e.
+As discussed `by Mattsson <WillsThermo_>`_, an equation of state can be considered "complete" if it is constructed from one of the thermodynamic potentials using their *natural variables*, i.e.

 .. math::